 You can apply for admission in your final semester of your Bachelor of Science in Nursing program.
 However you must pass the NCLEX exam and be licensed as a registered nurse prior to registering for your first class.
 You must also complete 2,000 hours (approximately one year full-time) work experience as a registered nurse before enrolling in Advanced Health Assessment and Diagnostic Reasoning in the fall semester of your second year.

-Can I work during my post-BSN to DNP program?
+Can I work during my post-BSN-to-DNP program?

 I am unsure which nurse practitioner specialty I wish to pursue.
 How do I decide?

-How do I apply for the post-BSN to DNP program?
+How do I apply for the post-BSN-to-DNP program?

 Applications are available online.
 Completed applications are due by February 1 for consideration for fall admission.

-You must have a Master’s degree with a focus in either nursing administration or one of the advanced practice registered nurse roles (NP, CNS, CNM, or CRNA) before registering for courses.
+You must have a master’s degree with a focus in either nursing administration or one of the advanced practice registered nurse roles (NP, CNS, CNM, or CRNA) before registering for courses.
 In addition, APRNs must have national certification and licensure as an APRN before registering for courses.

 I am already an APRN and would like to complete a DNP with a new nurse practitioner specialty.
 Is that possible?

-What is the DNP Practicum?
+What is the Doctor of Nursing Practice Practicum?